Katalyst99/Algo-in-C/README.md

 ## 54.Unique Binary Search Trees:
 * The algorithm has many real-world applications.
 For example, The algo can be used in compiler design to optimize code generation.

+## 55.Validate Binary Search Tree:
+* This algorithm proves to be quite useful in real-world applications.
+For example, In compiler design, the algo is used for syntax checking and semantic analysis.